BilyZ98/BilyZ98.github.io/_posts/2024-10-18-chibicc-single-letter-ident.md

 static void gen_addr(Node* node) {
   if(node->kind == ND_VAR) {
     int offset = (node->name - 'a' + 1)*8;
+    // load the effective address of -offset from the base pointer (rbp)
-    printf("  lea %d(%%rbp), %%rax\n", -offset);
+    // and load it into the rax register printf("  lea %d(%%rbp), %%rax\n", -offset);
     return;
   }